Ryan1729/bear-lib-terminal-template/README.md

 Once that's done compiling in debug mode with `cargo build` and release mode with `cargo build --release` should work.

-## Compiling release mode for Windows
+## Compiling for Windows

+Install [Rust](https://rustup.rs/) if you haven't already.

-You will need a copy of the precompiled `BearLibTerminal.dll` and `BearLibTerminal.lib`.
+You will also need a copy of the precompiled `BearLibTerminal.dll` and `BearLibTerminal.lib`.
+This version is currently tested against 0.15.7 [found here](http://foo.wyrd.name/en:bearlibterminal#download).

-Perform the folloing steps:

-copy BearLibTerminal.lib to the project root
+Copy BearLibTerminal.lib to the project root.
+Then building using `cargo` should work as expected.

-Comment out the line containing `crate-type = ["dylib"]` in the `Cargo.toml` in the `state_manipulation` folder. (this is more or less a workaround for [this issue](https://github.com/rust-lang/rust/issues/18807), hopefully we will eventually be able to make this switch using the `cfg` attribute, but currently using the attribute doesn't appear to work correctly.)
+### Windows release

 Run `cargo build --release` then copy the exe in `./target/release` to the desired location as well as `BearLibTerminal.dll` and any necessary assets (graphics, sound, etc.).

+### History

+This was based on [another template](https://github.com/Ryan1729/live-code-bear-lib-terminal-template) which had a nice feature that was hard to get working cross-platform and which made deploying on windows a pain.
+This version attempts to increase compatibility by removing the feature.